qsblab/survom-scapycell/README.md

 # Survom Documentation & Tutorials
 We have provided comprehensive documentation to guide users step-by-step through running Survom for different case studies.
+*Main Tutorial: Explains how to upload standard 10x Genomics matrices and seamlessly perform QC filtering, normalization, and highly variable gene (HVG) selection.

-GRN Inference: Explains how to build and visualize complex regulatory networks.
+*GRN Inference: Explains how to build and visualize complex regulatory networks.

 # Usage
 First, launch the app via app.py.
 Ensure you have your single-cell matrices ready (e.g., .mtx, .tsv, or .h5ad formats).